prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Clustering= gathering.
 * Fathomless= So deep that depth can't be measured.
 ### 01-Jan-2020
-* Spotted it:- found.
+* Spotted it= found.
-* Scorch marks:- burn marks.
+* Scorch marks= burn marks.
-* Woing for:- was selling for.
+* Woing for= was selling for.
-* Restore:- repair.
+* Restore= repair.
-* Venner:- A thin layer of plastic or decorative.
+* Venner= A thin layer of plastic or decorative.
+### 02-Dec-2020
+*Archipelago= a group of many islands and the surrounding area.
+*Tremor= the earth's shakes during an earthquick.
+*Chaos= complete disorder or confusion.
+*Relief helicoptors= helicoptors bringing help to people.
+*Reced= move back from where it was.